 The Xylaria life cycle gets a little complicated, and the complications can make precise identification of one's Xylaria collections difficult.
 Like many fungi, Xylaria species hedge their reproductive bets by engaging in both sexual and asexual reproduction.
 The spores, asci, and perithecia mentioned above occur when the fungus is mature, and reproducing sexually.
-In immature stages, a Xylaria produces asexual spores, officially called "conidia," in a powdery coating (morel hunters frequently encounter the conidial stage of Xylaria polymorpha in late spring).
+In its immature, asexual stage, a Xylaria produces asexual spores, officially called "conidia," in a powdery coating (morel hunters frequently encounter the conidial stage of Xylaria polymorpha in late spring).

 Most of us, however, lack the ability to culture our collections, which means we can only accurately identify mature, sexual forms.
 In the field, these can often be recognized by the presence of perithecia, which look like tiny pimples (use a hand lens).
 Collectors in north-temperate regions can also employ the strategy of not collecting Xylaria specimens in spring and early summer, when asexual forms are more prominent.

-Even with identifiable specimens in hand, there is no getting around the fact that microscopic analysis is frequently necessary for accurate Xylaria identification--which leads many collectors to label their collections of fat specimens "Xylaria polymorpha" and their skinny collections "Xylaria hypoxylon," since these are species frequently included in field guides.
-This is not an unreasonable strategy if your identification goals are casual, but if you have a penchant for accuracy you will need to consult pyrenomycete expert J. D. Rogers's key to Xylaria in the continental United States (1986).
+Even with identifiable specimens in hand, there is no getting around the fact that microscopic analysis is frequently necessary for accurate Xylaria identification—which leads many collectors to label their collections of fat specimens "Xylaria polymorpha" and their skinny collections "Xylaria hypoxylon," since these are species frequently included in field guides.
+This is not an unreasonable strategy if your identification goals are casual, but if you have a penchant for accuracy you will need to consult pyrenomycete expert J. D. Rogers's key to Xylaria in the continental United States (1986; full citation below).